rlepigre/ocaml-imagelib/README.md

  - BMP (mostly supported),
  - JPG (only image size natively, conversion to PNG otherwise),
  - GIF (only image size natively, conversion to PNG otherwise),
+   - There is an experimental native implementation available in the pure `ImageLib` module.
  - XCF (only image size natively, conversion to PNG otherwise),
  - Other formats rely on convert (imagemagick).